 Instead we need to get the market back into gear, right now – and the economy helped in the process of doing that.

 This can only be done by changing the way in which houses are currently sold by estate agents.
 That’s what’s urgently needed.
 Who, if anyone else out there, can see that?

 Why won’t our Coalition Government grasp the nettle, as a team, for everyone’s benefit and without further delay?

 What is needed is restored market fluidity and more stability in house prices – as well as an increased pace of new build.
-More about how to do all this can be found on:

 The Government was been approached on this earlier but hasn’t even seen fit to invite discussions about it.
 We suggest this is utterly unacceptable to the majority of thinking voters.

 Posted by: Peter Hendry, Consultant in Housing Valuation